Ethnobotanical Gardens what are they?

 The whole idea of starting an Ethnobotanical garden came about after volunteering for 2 months at ‘Jardin Etnobotanico de Oaxaca’ in 2008!

 So what is an Ethnobotanical garden?
-Hope to explain all about this and why I feel it is important to have one in this day and age of global warming and pandemics!
+Hope to explain all about this on the next page and why I feel it is important to have one in this day and age of global warming and pandemics!

 First of all what is Ethnobotany?